bitboxed/bitnode/README.md

 ## License

-Bitnode is currently licensed under the Apache 2.0 License, which explicitly grants users the right to patent derivate works, but also protects us from any form of patent retaliation.
+Bitnode is currently licensed under the Apache 2.0 License, which explicitly grants users the right to patent their derivate works, but also protects us from any form of patent retaliation should we choose to patent our own derivatives.
 This is free and open source software.